‘An anthology to die for’

 I wanted to make a film that’s scary yet also makes an audience think.
 Is Lilith evil or an avenging Angel?
 She punishes the sinners while doing justice for their victims.
 It is horrifying to see how Lilith punishes those men who have done wrong to women.
 From greedy teenagers, a cheater, to a serial killer – they all get what they deserved.
 With Lilith I just wanted to accomplish one thing, entertain.”

-In the USA, Lilith is released On-Demand and on Digital by Terror Films on July 30, 2021.
+In the USA, Lilith was released On-Demand and Digital by Terror Films on July 30, 2021.

 Cast and characters:

 Felissa Rose … Lilith – Family Possessions; Clawed; Victor Crowley; Bethany; Lake of Shadows; Death House; et al

 Lara Jean Sullivan … April (as Lara Jean)